 We Are Here to Help You

 The laws of the state of Kentucky allow victims of spinal cord injury to receive compensation if their injuries were caused by the negligence, carelessness, or intentional actions of another.
 You are entitled to compensation for your medical expenses, lost wages, and pain and suffering both to you and your loved ones.
 With extensive resources, winning trial strategies, and an unyielding commitment to the pursuit of fair and just outcomes, Minner Vines Moncus Injury Lawyers is the clear choice for the toughest spinal cord injury claims.
-Known for our ability to handle complex cases, our firm has recovered billions of dollars in compensation for the injured.
+Known for our ability to handle complex cases, our attorneys have recovered over a billion dollars in compensation for the injured.
 Do not hesitate to call our office to learn how we can help you.